 where $\textbf{R}_{dS}$ is the Ricci scalar $\frac{6}{l^2}$ of the smooth $dS_3$ space.
 Note that this is no-boundary $dS_3$, with $\sqrt{g_{rr}}={1\over\sqrt{1-r^2/l^2}}$ defined in the Euclidean hemisphere region $r<l$ and then continued to the Lorentzian region $r>l$.
 The above equation is schematically of the form\ $I[B_n/\BZ_n]=I_{brane}+{1\over n}I[B_1]$\ (and $O_1=B_1$), so multiplying by $n$ essentially gives the analog of (\ref{I[Bn]I[brane]}).
 Then employing the arguments there, we recover the associated entropy which gives the extremal surface area\ (one could have instead equivalently used a version of the replica formula for the quotient space object $I[O_n]\equiv I[B_n/\BZ_n]$ without the extra $n$-factor).
 The area of this 1-dimensional surface in the entropy (\ref{sent}) is then as given in (\ref{nbdS43rev}), (\ref{IRsurfAdSdS3}).
 The factor of 2 in (\ref{IRsurfAdSdS}) is $V_{S^0}$ which can be interpreted as the two halves of the cosmic brane curve in the $r$-direction, along $R_c\ra l\ra 0\ra l\ra R_c$.

 We have thus obtained boundary entanglement entropy in $dS_3/CFT_2$ from the quotient $dS_3$ via $Z_{CFT}=\Psi_{dS}$.
 We now derive this result in an alternative way, generalizing the arguments in \cite{Donnelly:2018bef}.
-The semiclassical Wavefunction $\Psi_1 \sim e^{iI}$ of no-boundary $dS_3$ is (sec.~\ref{adsds})
+The semiclassical Wavefunction $\Psi_1 \sim e^{iI}$ of no-boundary $dS_3$ is (App.~\ref{adsds})

 $\Psi_1$ indicates a single copy here.
 The spherical symmetry of the boundary $S^2$ implies that the boundary stress tensor is symmetric: this can then be used to trade the $\del_n$ derivative of $\log Z_{CFT}$ in the Weyl anomaly of the $CFT$ on $S^2$ for $\del_{R_c}$, following the arguments in \cite{Donnelly:2018bef} (which do not depend on unitarity of the CFT).
 Thus, using the $dS/CFT$ dictionary $Z^{CFT}_1=\Psi^{dS}_1$, we obtain the boundary entanglement entropy